+SCI688 Methods & Materials for Teaching

+Middle School Chemistry

-(In lieu of three 1-credit online courses)
+(replaces three 1-credit courses)

 Admission requirements: Bachelor's degree and other general requirements (see Admission).

 Program subject to change: As Massachusetts requirements for licensure change, the College reserves the right to alter the program to better prepare students to meet new requirements.